 Dr Patel has now commenced her maternity leave.
 She will be off from the second week of February and returning to the Practice in late September.
-I am very happy to welcome Dr Caroline Lukoda to the Practice as maternity locum.
-Appointments to see Dr Lukoda are now available.
+We are very happy to welcome Dr Caroline Lukoda to the Practice as maternity locum GP.
+Appointments to see Dr Lukoda are available.

 Update on current appointment availability

 It has been brought to our attention that a number of patients have been struggling to get through to the Practice on the telephone in the morning owing to the large volume of calls we are experiencing at the moment.
-I apologise for these difficulties.
+We apologise for these difficulties.
 We are, however, making more appointments available for patients at this practice.
-Additional appointments can be booked from the end of January until the end of March 2018.
 This is because we know that there are times you want to be able to see a GP at short notice.
-We also know that over winter lots of people have seasonal illnesses which require more than a pharmacy but don’t need emergency treatment.

 The extra appointments are bookable by ringing reception on the usual number or by booking online.

 Please feel free to complete our Friends and Family Test either using the paper form in our reception areas or on line using the link on the website.

 The majority of our hospital appointments are now made electronically via the Choose & Book system.
 Unless you specify otherwise, Jane Loveday, our secretary will select the next available appointment showing on the system for you.
 Details of the appointment will be sent to you in the post (or we can email the details if you prefer).

 Please ensure your contact details (including mobile number, email address etc.) are up to date so the secretary can contact you about your referral appointment if necessary.